Derived categories of (one-sided) exact categories and their localizations: Introduction

-\end{enumerate} \end{theorem} Here, $\DAb(\EE)$ is the replete (meaning that it is closed under isomorphisms) triangulated subcategory of $\Db(\EE)$ generated by $\AA$.
-When $\EE$ is an abelian category, $\DAb(\EE)$ is usually defined as the full subcategory of $\Db(\EE)$ consisting of those objects with homologies in $\AA$.
-In general, there is a triangle functor $\Db(\AA) \to \DAb(\EE)$, but this is not an equivalence.
-Note that the conditions required in \cite[proposition 2.6]{Schlichting04} do imply that this triangle functor is an equivalence (see also proposition \ref{proposition:DesiredVerdierLocalizationSequence}).
+\end{enumerate} \end{theorem} Here, $\DAb(\EE)$ is the thick subcategory of $\Db(\EE)$ generated by $\AA$ (when $\EE$ is an abelian category, $\DAb(\EE)$ is usually defined as the full subcategory of $\Db(\EE)$ consisting of those objects with homologies in $\AA$).
+In general, there is a natural triangle functor $\Db(\AA) \to \DAb(\EE)$, mapping a complex to itself, but it need not be an equivalence.